 —Rebecca Soffer, coauthor of Modern Loss: Candid Conversation About Grief.
 Beginners Welcome.

-Sign up to receive updates on new essays, blog posts, book events, projects and other happenings.
+Sign up and download the first chapter of Life’s Accessories for free.
+Receive updates on new essays, blog posts, book events, projects and other happenings.
 You may even get some cool fashion tips!

 Rachel Levy Lesser’s articles and essays have appeared in various outlets, including The Huffington Post, Glamour.com, Parenting.com, Kveller, Modern Loss, Scary Mommy and The Philadelphia Jewish Exponent.
 In her previous life as a marketing professional, she worked on the business side of Time Inc. on magazines including InStyle, Life, People, Real Simple, and Sports Illustrated for Kids.
 Lesser lives in Pennsylvania with her husband and two children.
 Life’s Accessories is her fourth book.